kasthomas2/simple-test/README.md

 # Netlify Functions examples

+Most of this is just the standard Netlify examples-playground project.
+The index.html file has been changed to show my own example of querying the PLOS database via a lambda function.
+That example is live at https://heuristic-panini-8528fb.netlify.com/.

+The rest of this (below) is Netlify's boilerplate. -- KT

+##The Playground

 Hi there!
 This is a playground repo to test out [Netlify’s Lambda Functions](https://www.netlify.com/docs/functions).
 You can see a live demo of the examples at https://functions-playground.netlify.com.